 - Up to 64 players (MAX_LOBBY_CONNECTIONS)

-Connections limit is an overall limit which is shared between sessions.
+Connections limit is an overall limit - shared between sessions.

 Most functions require a session handle, this is returned by SessionCreate or SessionJoin.

-The user pointer along with the numUsers count parameters passes an array of user indexes and correspond to the pad index.
+The users pointer along with the numUsers count parameters pass an array of user indexes and correspond to the pad index.

 The flags parameter can be one of the following: